vtjeng/MIPVerify-converter/README.md

 # MIPVerify-converter

-This repository provides a starting point for reading in models for verification via the [`MIPVerify.jl`](https://github.com/vtjeng/MIPVerify.jl/) tool.
+This repository provides a starting point for reading in models for verification with the [`MIPVerify.jl`](https://github.com/vtjeng/MIPVerify.jl/) tool.
 It is updated for the [v0.3.1 release](https://github.com/vtjeng/MIPVerify.jl/releases/tag/v0.3.1).

+**Why do I need this?**: The `MIPVerify.jl` package does not currently support loading the structure and weights of a saved model from tools like [Tensorflow](https://www.tensorflow.org/tutorials/keras/save_and_load) or [Pytorch](https://pytorch.org/tutorials/beginner/saving_loading_models.html).
+Instead, users need to save the weights to a `.mat` file and specify the structure of the model in Julia.
+We describe how to do so, with accompanying code examples for two different models.

 ## Quick Start